probmods/chapters/inference-process.md

 How could we use the MH recipe for arbitrary Church programs?
 What's the state space?
 What are the proposals?

 Church MH takes as the state space the space of all executions of the code inside a query.
-Equivalently this is the space of all random choices that may be used in to execute this code (unused choices can be ignored withut loss of generality by marginalizing).
+Equivalently this is the space of all random choices that may be used in to execute this code (unused choices can be ignored without loss of generality by marginalizing).
 The un-normalized score is just the product of the probabilities of all the random choices, or zero if the conditioner doesn't evaluate to true.

 Proposals are made by changing a single random choice, then updating the execution (which may result in choices being created or deleted).